OSH-2024/RushToLight/README_english.md

 # RushToLight: Rewriting Huawei LiteOS with Rust
 ![alt_text](./src/our_logo.jpg)

+## Project Introduction
-Project Introduction: OpenHarmony LiteOS-M kernel is a lightweight embedded IoT operating system kernel built for the IoT field.
+OpenHarmony LiteOS-M kernel is a lightweight embedded IoT operating system kernel built for the IoT field.
 We plan to rewrite Harmony LiteOS-M using RUST to improve its security.

 **Team Name:** RushToLight